-Only a few of the original fine limestone casing stones remain of what once covered the Great Pyramid.
-The story is that an earthquake loosened some of them and allowed them to easily be gathered and transported for building projects in Cairo, in particular the Mosque of Sultan Hassan.
+Only a few of the original fine Tura limestone casing stones remain of what once covered the Great Pyramid.
+The story is that the stones were so large (about 15 tons), and so perfectly joined that the pyramid was nearly impregnable.
+Then an earthquake loosened some of them and allowed the valuable stone to more easily be gathered and transported for building projects in Cairo, in particular the Mosque of Sultan Hassan.
 The Mosque is a beautiful building, but one would wish that the Sultan had found another source for his stone.
 Other Pyramids have various small portions of their casing remaining, the Bent Pyramid has most of it.

-Those stones allow us to imagine what the finished Pyramids looked like, their angles, the size of their casing, and the precision of their construction (there is only a paper-thin crack between them).
+Those stones allow us to imagine what the finished Pyramids looked like, their angles, the size of their casing, and the precision of their construction (there is only a paper-thin crack between the casing stones).
 We can extrapolate most of the building from those few stones.

 If we had the completed structure it would be even more beautiful and powerful than what we have today.....

-And even more a reminder that our civilization is not as advanced as we often like to think it is.
+And even more a reminder that our civilization is not as special as we often like to think it is.

 Map of Gisa and the Pyramids,

 drawn without benefit of aerial photography

 a fresh look at